aschilis/testrepo/README.md

 # testrepo
 Testing
-Creating a test repository is a lot of fun!
+Creating a test repository may be a lot of fun!